Avsecz/nimnexus/README.md

 ## Installation

-Download the binary from releases.
+Download the binary from releases
+`wget https://github.com/Avsecz/nimnexus/blob/master/nimnexus?raw=true -O nimnexus && chmod u+x nimnexus`

+Put it into a folder with findable in $PATH.

 ## Commands
 ### Trim